mfumagalli/ngsJulia/docs/ngsPloidy.md

 ```bash
 less -S test.A.txt
 ```
 where each column indicates:
-* identifier of contig (named after the --copy option)
+-identifier of contig (named after the --copy option)
-* position
+-position
-* reference allele (set to A)
+-reference allele (set to A)
-* alternate allele (set to C)
+-alternate allele (set to C)
-* population allele frequency
+-population allele frequency
-* genotype for each sample
+-genotype for each sample
-* sampled allele frequency
+-sampled allele frequency

 The simulated observed sequencing data is accessible with:
 ```bash